ivoka9/calculator/README.md

-### What is required

-Node Js
+# Prerequisites

+Ensure you have the following installed on your system:

+- Node.js
-Node Package Manger
+- Node Package Manager (npm)
-Angular installed globally

-### How to Run it
+- Angular (installed globally)

+# Running the Application

-Go to the "Calculator" Folder
+Navigate to the "Calculator" folder in your terminal.

-# [Tested on Windows]

-on the first run in the terminal run "npm run first-start" on any other run "npm run start-all"

-# If it does not work , or other OS

-on one Terminal run "node server/server.js" on second "ng serve --open"
+## For Windows Users

+On the first run, execute the following command:
+    npm run first-start
+For subsequent runs, use:
+    npm run start-all

+## For Other Operating Systems or Troubleshooting
+If the above commands do not work, you can start the server and the application separately.
+Open two terminals.

+In the first terminal, start the server:
+    node server/server.js
+In the second terminal, start the application:
+    ng serve --open